Grandi9/EDA/Shopify/readme.md

 Why did I remove shop 78 - Store 78 is selling sneakers at $25,725.
 I guess they sell diamond-studded sneakers, so let's drop this store as it is an outlier.

-Why did I remove Shop 42  - One customer made several trasnactions
+Why did I remove Shop 42  - One customer (user_id = 607) bought 34000 sneakers at once, I believe this is a fraudulent transaction, hence I am removing store 42 from our data.

 ### What metric would you report for this dataset?